The National Era: Notable contributors

-Each number contained four pages of seven (later eight) columns each.
-The National Era was noted for its large size and unique type.
 It featured the works of John Greenleaf Whittier, who served as associate editor, and the first publication, as a serial, of Harriet Beecher Stowe's Uncle Tom's Cabin (1851).
 It was also the setting for the first publication of Nathaniel Hawthorne's "The Great Stone Face".
 In 1859, after Mr. Bailey's decease, his wife, Margaret Lucy Shands Bailey, served as publisher until the time of its suspension, February 1860.
+Before the death of Gamaliel Bailey, Sarah Jane Lippincott, formerly Grace Greenwood, was an editorial assistant and reporter for The National Era, for where she got her start.
+Lippincott went on to be an accomplished author, who attributed much of her success to The National Era.
+Lippincott reported for The National Era all across the United States and even spanning Europe.